mmontalbo/grim_rust/docs/runtime_smoke_tests.md

 - **Stdout transcript** – includes `dialog.begin manny /moma112/` style markers
   and any geometry/debug events the Lua host recorded.
 Redirect it to a file if you need to diff runs across branches.
-- Launch the viewer with `python tools/grim_viewer.py run` once the artefacts are refreshed.
+- Launch the viewer with `python tools/grim_viewer.py` once the artefacts are refreshed.
 The script now feeds in the Manny timeline, movement trace, and hotspot log by default, so the markers render in the recovered camera's perspective.
 Add `-- --headless` when you just want the textual summary without opening a window.